 We advise all Square developers and partners operating in the EEA, including the UK, to take appropriate steps in order to be ready for SCA enforcement starting January 1, 2021 to avoid an increase in declined payments for European cardholders.

 In the UK, banks are expected to start asking their cardholders to complete SCA starting June 1, 2021 with full enforcement of the SCA requirements by September 14, 2021.
 Across the rest of the EEA, banks will start ramping up the SCA enforcement January 1, 2021 with a staggered ramp-up through 2021.

 How will Square help me prepare for SCA?

 Sellers using Square’s standard products such as Square Online and Invoices do not need to make any changes as the products have been updated to meet SCA requirements.
 For example, Square will invoke 3D-Secure for online card payments or flag transactions as exempt (e.g. merchant-initiated).

 Developers and partners that use Square’s developer products such as Square Payment Form and the Connect V2 APIs must ensure their applications are SCA-compliant to minimize the impact of declined payments.

 Here is a step-by-step overview on the changes you need to make your application SCA compliant:

-Developers will need to start making updates to their integrations by September 14, 2019, in order to ensure smooth payment acceptance once SCA goes into effect.
-You can make these updates today in both your sandbox and production environment and your application will be SCA compliant when the SCA changes begin rolling out industry wide on September 14, 2019.
-You can read more about these changes in our documentation.
+We recommend that developers update their integrations as soon as possible in order to ensure smooth payment acceptance once SCA goes into enforcement.
+You can make these updates today in both your sandbox and production environment and your application will be SCA compliant when the SCA changes begin rolling out industry wide on January 1, 2021 You can read more about these changes in our documentation.